Elected City Offices

 - Oregon resident

-- Resident of Portland (or reside in an area that has been incorporated by the City) for at least one year prior to the May Primary Election
+- Resident of Portland (or reside in an area that has been incorporated by the City) for at least 1 year prior to the General Election.
+Candidates for a Councilor position must also reside in the district they will represent.

 - Registered voter